 To apply for admission as an articling student, you will need to complete the Application for Admission as an Articling Student and provide original documentation and information listed below.
 You will also need to apply directly to CPLED to be enrolled in the Practice Readiness Education Program (PREP).

 As it takes time to obtain all of the required information and documentation, applicants are encouraged to start collecting it well in advance of your anticipated start date so as to avoid delays in the admission process.
-You must be admitted before you may start articling.
+All required documentation must be received, in full, before you may be admitted and start your articling.

 Applicants must complete the application process with utmost good faith and full disclosure is required.
 Omissions or inaccuracies may be grounds for rejection of the application.

 - A notarized copy of photo identification which includes your full name.

 - Original transcripts with final grades from all post-secondary institutions attended sent directly to the Law Society from the educational institution or from the National Committee of Accreditation.
 A web transcript may be provided pending receipt of your transcript.

 - Certificate of Qualification from the National Committee on Accreditation (Internationally trained applicants).